ayushshrivastv/Scalable-cToken/README.md

 # Scalable cToken (Solana Pay)

+Scalable cToken Distribution with Solana Pay and ZK Compression on Solana

 A high-throughput solution for creating and distributing compressed proof-of-participation tokens at scale on Solana blockchain using Solana Pay and Light Protocol's compression technology.

 **[Scalable cToken Page](https://scalable-c-token-ayushshrivastvs-projects.vercel.app/)**